Mathematical Foundations of Machine Learning & AI

 2. A real-valued immediate reward for its actions.
 In more advanced frameworks, future or long-term reward are provided.
 The trade-off between immmediate and future reward is controled by the discount factor $\gamma \in (0,1)$.

 The agent takes into account this feedback for its future actions, The objective of the agent is to maximize its reward and thus to select the best course of actions, the policy, for maximizing the cumulative reward over time.
-If the environment is known, this is a planning problem, whilst if the environment is unknow, this is a learning problem.
+If the environment is known, this is a planning problem, whilst if the environment is unknow, this is a learning problem: the agent learns a sequence of decisions, i.e., a policy.

 In the latter case, the agent balances the trade-off between the exploration, i.e., obtaining more information on the environmemt and rewards, and the exploitation of the information already collected for optimizing the rewards.